 The Board believes that there is a good balance of power and authority as all Board Committees are chaired by Independent Directors.
-The Company will continue to review its Board composition with a view to enhance corporate governance practices.
+The Company will continue to review its Board composition with a view to enhance corporate governance practices and to address changes in the operations.